drnikki/open-demographics/docs/_sources/index.rst.txt

 Why  did this start?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When talking about  the makeup of the people in their (open source) community, I hear project leaders say a variation of "I'd like to ask about it but I don't know the right way and I don't want to mess up."
+When talking about the makeup of the people in their (open source) community, project leaders often say a variation of "I'd like to ask about it but I don't know the right way and I don't want to mess up."

 So it felt like a logical next step to standardize the ways that we ask questions about peoples' identities and demographic data.